 Anime & Manga

-- In Vision of Escaflowne, dragons are empathic and respond to human (or possibly just Draconian) emotions.
-Come at them all aggressive-like and they'll tear you a new one (unless you're just Badass enough to take them on).
+- In The Vision of Escaflowne, dragons are empathic and respond to human (or possibly just Draconian) emotions.
+Come at them all aggressive-like and they'll tear you a new one (unless you're just badass enough to take them on).
 Throw down your sword and make with the peacefulness, and they'll get bored and wander off.